nriesco/yalt4node/generators/lib/template/README-GITHUB.md

 # Setup Github

-1. Create your repository `lib-template-temp-name-must-replace` [https://github.com/new](https://github.com/new)
+Create your repository `lib-template-temp-name-must-replace` [https://github.com/new](https://github.com/new)

+.. and then run the following commands (you'll find a similar script in `scripts/githubSetup.sh`):

 1. `git init`
 1. `git add .`
 1. `git commit -m "First commit"`